The Executive Board introduces itself

-Anett Mehler-Bicher has been Vice President for Digitization & Research at the university since March 1, 2020.
+Anett Mehler-Bicher has been Vice President for Research & Transfer at the university since March 1, 2020.

 She studied Mathematics with Computer Science and a minor in Business Administration at Johannes Gutenberg University and received her PhD from Otto-Friedrich University Bamberg in 1996.
 During this time, she also worked as an academic lecturer at the European Business School and as the managing director of a consulting firm.